kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

        }
     }

-We need to check both y and whether the stack is empty, for consider a tree in which each node (including the root) has one right child and no left child.
-Then the inner while loop will only push one node (at a time) which will then be popped and visited, then y will be set to y->right.
-The stack will be empty, but the next node to visit, y, will not be null.
-On the other hand, after the line y = y->right.get(), y will become null whenever its parent is a leaf node that was just been visited.
-In this case, the stack will not be null, unless y's parent was the right most node in the tree.
+In the main loop we need to check whether y is non-null and whether the stack is empty.
+We loop as long one of these conditions is met.
+In certain conditions the stack will become empty before all nodes have been visited.
+To see this, consider a tree in which each node (including the root) has only a right child (and no left child).
+In this case, the inner while loop will only push one node at a time, which will then be popped and visited.
+The stack will be empty, but the next node to visit, y->right, will not be null.
+On the other hand, ``y->right.get()`` will be null whenever it is a leaf node.
+But in this case, the stack will not be null because y will always be in a subtree that contains a left child pointer, unless it is the last node in the tree.
+At which point, ``y->right`` will be null and the stack will be empty.